-- If you are a UK broker this means demonstrating to us that you meet the FCA's client money rules (as set out in the FCA's Handbook at CASS). - If you are an intermediary outside of the UK we will need to be provided with evidence that suitable equivalent arrangements are in place to safeguard insurance monies.
+- If you are a UK broker this means demonstrating to us that you meet the FCA's client money rules (as set out in the FCA's Handbook at CASS). - If you are an intermediary outside of the UK you will need to demonstrate that suitable equivalent arrangements are in place to safeguard insurance monies.